Discover what you are naturally good at

 Pacesetter Style

-Benefits: Pacesetters are certain to push employees to their limit, resulting in accomplishing a multitude of goals quickly.
+Benefits: Pacesetters are certain to push employees to their limits, resulting in accomplishing a multitude of goals quickly.
 They force others to adapt to a dynamic environment and make decisions quickly.

 Traits of a Transformer: